Facts about pigeons

 3. Pairing: Unless forced to separate, pigeon pairs usually stay together for life.
 Pigeons especially live together as pairs during the mating season, but otherwise tend to always live in flocks of up to 500 other pigeons (depending on how much food is available)

-4. Pairing: Pigeons mate when there is enough food to support the development of an egg.
+4. Mating: Pigeons mate when there is enough food to support the development of an egg.
 In cities, this can happen throughout the year.
 The maximum number of egg-layings per year is 6

 5. Feces: Throughout the history of the world, pigeon feces has been a valuable commodity; both in Ancient Egypt where it had cosmetic uses, but also in England where it was owned by the royal family for centuries and used to make gunpowder